 In recent years, root vegetables such as turnips have experienced a renaissance of sorts.
 Capitalizing on their popularity, our skilled chefs have created a soup so flavorful that guests have repeatedly requested its recipe.
-Get a taste of our delicious turnip soup during your next Danube River cruise – or make it at home to your heart’s delight!

 - 4 medium turnips (about 1½ pounds) plus 1½ cups thinly sliced turnip greens or spinach, divided

 - 1 tablespoon butter